kardianos/vendor-spec/README.md

 		// relative to GOPATH and the package is not currently copied
 		// locally.
 		//
-		// Local should contain a trailing "/..." if the Import field also ends in "/...".
+		// Local should not contain a trailing "/...".
 		// Local should always use forward slashes.
 		Local string